Pac-12 men’s basketball power ratings: Huskies’ collapse gains speed, while Cougars climb

 Next up: vs. Colorado (Monday)

-Comment: The rugged early schedule (L.A. schools on the road, Oregon at home) makes Utah’s record a bit deceiving.
+Comment: The rugged early schedule (Los Angeles schools on the road, Oregon at home) makes Utah’s record a bit deceiving.
 Then again, it’s clear the Utes don’t belong in the top group.

 9. Arizona (9-3/3-3)